Akshazz/.rtc-new.app-alpha/README.md

-# .rtc-new.app-alpha.v1.0
+# PWA-Tutorial

-take a risk
+This is a tutorial of how to make PWA of a simple website.